AdityaKumarRay/CYBORG_Robotics_Tasks/ROS_TASK/Resources/Linux_Resources/File_Permission.md

 </ol>
 </li>
 <li>
-<p>Linux File Permissions is a vast topic but you need not have to master it to succeed in this eYRC Theme.
+<p>Linux File Permissions is a vast topic but you need not have to master it.
 The only thing you need to keep in mind that unlike Windows were programs with <code>.exe</code> extension can be executed, in UNIX/Linux, files with <strong>execute</strong> permission can only be executed/run by the user.</p>
 </li>
 <li>
 <p>To make a file executable in Linux following command can be used,</p>